How can the event of the sun standing still for a day in Joshua 10:12-14 be explained scientifically/theologically?

-Since He created everything in the beginning, we can be confident that He knows to change or freeze the laws of physics and perform a miracle without destroying the universe or creating havoc.
+Since He created everything in the beginning, we can be confident that He knows how to change or freeze the laws of physics and perform a miracle without destroying the universe or creating havoc.
 God can do whatever He wants to His creation.
 Revelation 19:6 reminds us that He is all powerful.

 Then I heard something like the voice of a great multitude and like the sound of many waters and like the sound of mighty peals of thunder, saying, “Hallelujah!
 For the Lord our God, the Almighty, reigns.
 Revelation 19:6 (NASB)

-Job 38-39 reveals that He knows the details of His creation.
-God put the laws of physics in place.
+Job 38-39 reveals that God knows the details of His creation.
+He put the laws of physics in place.
 Colossians 1:17 states that He continues to hold the universe together.
 He continues to maintain the subatomic particles and the laws of the universe.
 He is the glue of the universe!
 We can be confident that God knows how to change the laws of the universe any time He desires without causing a disaster.
 He can do anything.